 164 kwh/year x $0.12/kwh = almost $20 per year.

 That light will cost about $20 per year in electricity, and since incandescent bulbs only last about 1200 hours, you’ll be replacing it in around seven months.

-For about $2, you can replace that incandescent light with an LED bulb.
+For $2 or less, you can replace that incandescent light with an LED bulb.
 Running the same calculations, the LED will cost you less than $3 per year in electricity, and since LEDs last 50000 hours, you won’t have to replace it for 23 years.
 In less than two months you’ll have saved enough in electricity to pay for the initial cost of the LED bulb.
 That’s a quick payback period and a great return on investment!
 Do that for all of your light bulbs and the savings will multiply.

 Here’s a short “Ask the Expert” video on how to choose a light bulb:

 Concerned about the safety of LED lighting?
 Here’s an article that addresses the issue.

 Electronic gadgets such as home entertainment centers use a lot of energy when they’re turned on.
 When they’re turned off, they still use a trickle of power while in “standby mode.”
 We sometimes refer to that as “vampire power” and overall it accounts for a very small amount of your electrical consumption.
 For example, a 42 inch LCD TV uses about 200 watts when turned on, but only one watt when turned off.
 If you left it plugged in but turned off for an entire year, it would cost about one dollar in electricity.
 It’s the same for cell phone chargers and most other appliances.
 Many older gadgets used much more power in standby mode, but over the past decade, engineers have designed products to minimize standby power consumption.